offendingcommit/valdris/Lore/Social Hierarchy.md

 ## Ruin-Shunner Republics: The Merit Collective

-The [[Political Systems/Ruin-Shunner Republics]] have developed egalitarian structures based on skill, contribution, and collective decision-making rather than inherited status or [[Architect Ruins|Architect]] affinity.
+The [Ruin-Shunner Republics](Ruin-Shunner%20Republics.md) have developed egalitarian structures based on skill, contribution, and collective decision-making rather than inherited status or [Architect](Architect%20Ruins.md) affinity.

 ### The Council Hierarchies